CivicActions/guidebook/docs/02-tools-for-work/Relocating-or-Leaving-Bloom.md

 # Relocating
-If you personally plan to relocate where you live, please give at least six weeks notice.
-It gives us the necessary time to make sure we've completed any required local & state tax registrations so your and the company's taxes are computed correctly.
-It also helps us avoid issues with trying to do payroll gymnastics if we don’t get all the required registrations done in time.
+We understand that life happens and sometimes you may need to relocate.
+We ask that whenever possible you give us at least 6 weeks notice of a planned move.
+It gives us the necessary time to make sure we've completed any required local & state tax registrations so your and Bloom's taxes are computed correctly.
+It also helps us avoid issues with trying to do payroll and insurance gymnastics if we don’t get all the required registrations done in time.

 We also need to make sure it won’t cause issues with your client and/or team.
-This is rarely the case; nevertheless, it’s important that we check.
+This is very rare the case; nevertheless, it’s important that we check.

 ## Temporary Relocation
-If you plan to work away from your primary work location where there’s a significant difference in timezone or you’re out of the country, please seek approval beforehand as we may need to make sure, for example, that it won’t be an issue with your particular contract, client, or team.
+If you plan to work away from your primary work location where there’s a significant difference in timezone or you’re out of the country, please give as much advance notice as possible.
+Similar to above we may need to make sure, for example, that it won’t be an issue with your particular contract, client, or team.
 As a specific example, some clients have policies against accessing systems outside the country.

-In general, we try to be as flexible and accommodating as possible, but there may be some important factors to take into account.
+In general, we try to be as flexible and accommodating as possible and will work together to find the best plan for everyone.
 ___